RaphaelRibes/GeCKO-MTruncatula/VCF_FILTERING/README.md

 This file is used to pass all the information and tools parameters that will be used by the VCF_FILTERING workflow.
 The workflow expects it to contain a specific list of variables and their assigned values, organized in YAML format.
 Expected variables are:

 **INPUT FILES**
-- *VCF_FILE*&nbsp;&nbsp;&nbsp;The path to the variants calling file in zipped vcf format (.vcf.gz).
+- *VCF_FILE*&nbsp;&nbsp;&nbsp;The path to the variant calling file in zipped vcf format (.vcf.gz).

 **VCF FILTERING PARAMETERS**

-- *BCFTOOLS_GENOTYPES_FILTERING_OPTIONS:*&nbsp;&nbsp;&nbsp; Genotype filtering parameters passed to bcftools filter (e.g. “FMT/DP >= 5 & FMT/GQ >= 15”).
+- *BCFTOOLS_GENOTYPE_FILTERING_OPTIONS:*&nbsp;&nbsp;&nbsp; Genotype filtering parameters passed to bcftools filter (e.g. “FMT/DP >= 5 & FMT/GQ >= 15”).
 Any genotype not meeting these conditions will be assigned a missing value.
 Be careful to provide them between quotes.
 - *BCFTOOLS_LOCUS_FILTERING1_OPTIONS:*&nbsp;&nbsp;&nbsp; Locus filtering parameters passed to bcftools filter (e.g. "QUAL >= 30 & F_MISSING <= 0.5").
 Any locus not meeting these conditions will be removed.
 Be careful to provide them between quotes.
 - *MAX_NA_PER_SAMPLE:*&nbsp;&nbsp;&nbsp; The maximum proportion of allowed missing data per sample.
 Samples above the threshold will be removed.
 Between 0 and 1.
 Set to "1" for no filtering.
 - *BCFTOOLS_LOCUS_FILTERING2_OPTIONS:*&nbsp;&nbsp;&nbsp; Locus filtering parameters passed to bcftools filter after removing poorly covered samples and computing additional site level statistics: